Thyroid Cancer: Medullary Cancer

 Medullary Thyroid Cancer Conclusion

-There are several treatment options for medullary thyroid cancer, including radioactive iodine and a thyroidectomy.
+There are several treatment options for medullary thyroid cancer, including external beam radiation and a thyroidectomy.
 Talk to your doctor about which treatment options are right for you.